MLMIP/CASTLE/README.md

 ## Improving mutation pathogenicity prediction of metal-binding sites in proteins with a panoramic attention mechanism
 ***

-CASTLE is a novel framework based on depth map panoramic attention weaving learning, which significantly improves the prediction of metal binding site mutations.
+CASTLE is a novel framework based on depth map panoramic attention weaving learning, which significantly improves the mutation pathogenicity prediction of metal-binding sites.
 The core of CASTLE effectiveness lies in the efficient induction of metalloprotein structures and the integration of multidimensional features.

 ## Step 1: Clone the GitHub repository